 Remember, your readers are diverse.
 You will have readers that are young, not-so-young, professionals, etc. Make sure that your write-ups are easy to understand.

-Listen to your readers.
+10. Listen to your readers.

 Another simple strategy on how to increase pageviews is to listen to your readers.